Gull Sun Coil Solar Pool Heating Collector

 For Heating Swimming Pools in Residential and Commercial Installations

-The Gull Sun Coil is a heat collector constructed of low-density polyethylene irrigation tubing.
+The Gull Sun Coil® is a heat collector constructed of high-density polyethylene industrial tubing.
 It has special additives to extend its life in outdoor conditions.
 The central hub and spokes, which are integral parts of the support structure, are made of A.B.S. with ultraviolet protective coatings.
 The Sun Coil does not require draining to protect it from freezing.
 This makes it especially appropriate for cold climates.

 High Efficiency Design